Overview

 Highlights from the day included:

-• Inspiring talks in the morning from Tony Capra, Sara Murray, Mark Pletcher, Sara Ackerman, and Juliana Friend.
+- Inspiring talks in the morning from Tony Capra external site (opens in a new window) , Sara Murray, external site (opens in a new window) Mark Pletcher, external site (opens in a new window) Sara Ackerman, and Juliana Friend external site (opens in a new window) .

 Stay tuned for video recording of the morning sessions.